 - Interest Rate Changes.
 Interest rate increases can cause the price of a debt security to decrease. - Foreign Exposure.
-Foreign markets can be more volatile than the U.S. market due to increased risks of adverse issuer, political, regulatory, market, or economic developments and can perform differently from the U.S. market. - Issuer-Specific Changes.
+Foreign markets, particularly emerging markets, can be more volatile than the U.S. market due to increased risks of adverse issuer, political, regulatory, market, or economic developments and can perform differently from the U.S. market. - Issuer-Specific Changes.
 The value of an individual security or particular type of security can be more volatile than, and can perform differently from, the market as a whole.
 Lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds) and certain types of other securities involve greater risk of default or price changes due to changes in the credit quality of the issuer.
-The value of lowerquality debt securities and certain types of other securities can be more volatile due to increased sensitivity to adverse issuer, political. regulatory, market, or economic developments.
+The value of lower-quality debt securities and certain types of other securities can be more volatile due to increased sensitivity to adverse issuer, political, regulatory, market, or economic developments and can be difficult to resell.